Saturday, 13 January 2018

 Once upon a time in town perched high up on the mountains there lived an illustrious Turk, Mustafa Curuk Ali, with a fair amount of holdings and a rather a large size family.
 Mustafa was tall and robust and had clear blue eyes that were most discerning.
 He had a beautiful wife called Hatice and together they had six children, three boys named Ali, Nofel, Yuksel and three girls named Ayten, Jale and Ayse.
 Mustafa had vast fields that needed tending and he always hired seasonal help to till the soil, sow the seeds and later still, do the harvesting.
 On the side he ran a small grocery store (shop) where his prices were fair and many were allowed to receive necessary supplies even without promissory notes, based on the honor system, if they happened to be short of funds that week or month.

 Mustafa Curuk Ali was an honest and upright man that cared for many things and was well respected in the community.
-An eccentric of sorts, he did have a wild side to him as well and if warranted, he was not above breaking stringent rules he felt were unjust.
+An eccentric of sorts, he did have a (quirky) wild side to him as well and if warranted, he was not above breaking stringent rules he felt were unjust.
 His grocery store in time became the gathering place for the idle locals.
 For he never turned away company fair and foe, and all without exception felt welcome to simply gather around, specially on hot summer afternoons, to drink cool refreshments or partake of the local coffee while they conversed, caught up in the newest hearsay or local gossip.

 This happens to be the backdrop to our true story.